 Cody Toll has been teaching 5th-8th grade orchestra and private lessons in Manhattan since 2013.
 He became the conductor of the Silver Orchestra in August 2015 and became the Gold Orchestra conductor in August 2016.
 Prior to returning to Manhattan, he taught 5th-12th grade orchestra in Fort Scott, beginning after his graduation from Kansas State University in 2010.
 While in Fort Scott, Cody served as the Kansas American String Teachers Association secretary and was awarded the KASTA Young Teacher of the Year Award in 2012.
 He also co-founded the Youth Orchestra of Southeast Kansas in 2013.
+In 2018, he was named Northeast Kansas Middle School Music Teacher of the Year.
 Cody has been an invited guest clinician for KMEA Northeast District honor groups, the Western Kansas Orchestra Festival, the Salina Youth Symphony, and on numerous occasions for String Fling at K-State.
 Cody performs on violin, viola, and guitar with various string quartets, his band Everyday Lights, and the Salina Symphony.